The importance of space for the security of society and military activities

 Statistics provided by the European Space Agency (ESA):

-- Nearly 12,500 satellites have been put into orbit
+- 23,030 satellites have been put into orbit,

-- 7,800 of them are still in space, with about 4,800 still operational
+- 15,280 of them are still in space, with about 12,500 still operational,

-- The very smallest pieces number over 330 million
+- smaller pieces number over 141 million,

-Using remote sensing, the Earth and objects on its surface are imaged, measured and observed in various ways for different purposes.
+Using remote mapping, the Earth and objects on its surface are imaged, measured and observed in various ways for different purposes.
 Visible light and other wavelengths of electromagnetic radiation are used and provide information on humidity, temperature, objects below the Earth’s surface, the state of the sea and of the Earth’s vegetation, for example.
 Radar satellites can also be used to make observations at night and through cloud cover.

 There are two types of weather satellites: